furf/now-serverless-mysql/README.md

 To prevent this type of attack, we can [use a paramaterized query](https://blogs.msdn.microsoft.com/sqlphp/2008/09/30/how-and-why-to-use-parameterized-queries/).
 A parameterized query uses placeholders for parameters and supplies escaped values when the query is executed.
 (This has a side benefit of sparing you from having to escape quotes in your values.)

-As with most things in the JavaScript ecosystem, there exists already a module for parameterizing SQL queries.
+As with most things in the JavaScript ecosystem, there already exists a module for parameterizing SQL queries.
 [SQL Template Strings](https://github.com/felixfbecker/node-sql-template-strings) provides a [tag function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) which will convert your [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) SQL statement into an object which can be safely consumed by the `mysql` module.

+Dangerous:

 ```js
 console.log(`INSERT INTO Students(Name) VALUES('${studentName}');`);
 "INSERT INTO Students(Name) VALUES('Robert'); DROP TABLE Students;--');"
 ```

+Safe:

 ```js
 console.log(sql`INSERT INTO Students(Name) VALUES('${studentName}');`);